xiegeo/fensan/docs/Overview.md

 ## 2. Basic Server Features

+Server and clients are not differentiated by functionally.
+The server represents an instance that is long running, have some data a client want, or prove storage.

 ### 2.0 bootstraping
 The server starts off reading a local configeration file, that helps it connect to the network.
 This should be the only file, other than the program itself, that it needs outside of the network or it's own database, both of which are nil on first start up.

 ### 2.1 Retain
 What the server should keep locally.
+Retain increase data redandency

 [TTL based](Time To Live for Garbage Collection of Shared Storage.md)